 We have been donating breakfast items to the Good Samaritan Food Pantry here in Shelbyville for over two years now, and they appreciate your help tremendously.
 Items such as cereal, oatmeal, toaster pastries, granola bars, or anything else you would like to contribute are most welcome.
 We collect the donations on the second Sunday of each month, but any time you might feel like bringing something in is a good time.
 Thank you so much for all you do for those who are in need.

 We continue to serve our community by helping with the Bedford County Soup Kitchen.
 The Soup Kitchen has grown out of a ministry of the Bedford County Ministerial Association, and it is now a freestanding ministry located at First United Methodist Church on the town square.
 Every Tuesday evening there is a free meal available for all who come.
 It is prepared, served, and cleaned up by volunteers.
-We have the invitation to participate on the second Tuesday of each month through the end of this year.
-These dates are November 12th and December 10th.
-Volunteers are asked to be at the church by 5:00 PM to help serve.
+We have the invitation to participate each month.
+The next few meals there have been suspended until a way to handle the process without spreading infections can be found.
+We hope it can progress soon.

 If your soul is hungry, one of the best ways to feed it is to volunteer to help in the Soup Kitchen.